kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 You can also start your app development process with the pre-built solutions: https://vercel.com/templates

+> A real project can be checked out: [E-commerce](https://www.codewithantonio.com/projects/ecommerce).
+It is a full stack web application with Next.js 13, React, Tailwind, Prisma, and MySQL, including Dashboard and CMS creation.

 ### Release helper
 - Interactive CLI that bumps version number (with `--commit` `--tag` `--push` by default): https://github.com/antfu/bumpp
 - Generic CLI tool to automate versioning and package publishing related tasks: https://github.com/release-it/release-it